openochem/openochem/docker/README.md

 ## Demo Deployment

-You can build and deploy a standalone demo version of ochem with `docker-compose`.
+You can build and deploy a standalone demo version of ochem with `docker-compose` (on some systems `docker compose`) .
 To build the images, just run the following from the repository root:

 ```bash
 docker-compose -f docker/ochem-demo.yml build